amd/Quark/docs/source/onnx/example_ryzenai_autosearch_resnet50.rst

 - **evaluator**

    Evaluator is a custom function which use the onnx model as input and output the metric.
 Based on this metric and the metric drop tolerance, auto search decide wether to stop the searching process.
-If set None, auto search will call the build-in evalutor.
+If set None, auto search will call the build-in evaluator.

 There are two ways to define evaluator function:
 - defined in auto_search_config as a static method: